muellerberndt/legion/docs/customization.md

 R4dar is designed to be highly extensible.
 This guide explains how to customize and extend its functionality.

+There are four types of extensions:

+1. **Actions** are basic operations that can be executed by the user and LLM agents.
+Actions should return immediately but may launch longer-running jobs.
+2. **Agents** use actions to perform tasks on behalf of the user.
+3. **Watchers** monitor external sources for new data, run repeating actions, and trigger events.
+4. **Event handlers** react to specific types of events (blockchain events, GitHub events, etc.).

 ## Custom Event Handlers

-Event handlers process specific types of events (blockchain events, GitHub events, etc.) and perform custom actions.
+Event handlers react to specific types of events (blockchain events, GitHub events, etc.) and perform custom actions.
+To add a new handler, tou need to create a handler class and register for a [trigger event]().

 ### Creating a Handler